Banging Toolbox

 Festool 574708 cordless drill kit

-- Fast top speed setting allows for easy drilling into thick materials.
+• A fast top speed setting facilitates easy drilling into thick materials.

 #7 Metabo cordless drill